cea-hpc/modules/doc/source/design/sticky-modules.rst

     - as modulefile targeted by symbol or alias does not inherit their tags
     - so a sticky or super-sticky tag set on a symbolic version or alias has no effect

-- Sticky module can be swapped with another version from same module when stickness is defined over module parent name
+- Sticky module can be swapped with another version from same module when stickiness is defined over module parent name

     - For instance if stickyness is defined over module *foo*, *foo/1.0* can be swapped with *foo/2.0*
     - Such swap could occur from a ``restore`` or a ``switch`` sub-command